Are you looking for a firm to provide comprehensive and accessible business law advice to you?

 Corporate lawyers in BC charge based on their level of experience, the quality of their work, how busy they are, and where their office is located.
 Corporate lawyers can charge between $200/hour – $1000/hour.
 At Pax Law, our corporate lawyers may charge between $300 – $500 per hour.

-A business solicitor or a corporate lawyer will ensure that your company or business’s affair are in order and help you with your business law needs such as drafting contracts, purchase or sales of business, negotiations, incorporations, corporate changes, and so on.
+A business solicitor or a corporate lawyer will ensure that your company or business’s affairs are in order and help you with your business law needs such as drafting contracts, purchase or sales of business, negotiations, incorporations, corporate changes, and so on.

 Solicitors do not help with court disputes.